BananoCoin/banano-metanode-nft/docs/creating-nfts.md

 ### Pinata API key

 if using pinata to upload the JSON you need a pinata api key.
-We use the JWT.
+We use the JWT type (JSON Web Token).

         https://pinata.cloud/documentation